 The lake is much quieter than Windermere; with very little boat traffic, it’s easy to get in and out, so it’s great for introducing children to water sports.
 There’s a water sports centre on-site, and pods and tipis are available to hire if glamping is more your thing.

 The quaint village of Pooley Bridge is only a 15-minute walk from the campsite; you can get there quickly by following the lakeshore footpath.
-You can find local shops, cafes, and inns that serve excellent food and drink.
+Here you can find local shops, cafes, and inns that serve excellent food and drink.
 We love spending time together in Ullswater, resetting and enjoying time in nature.

 Edinburgh, Scotland

-From the first time I visited Edinburgh, I knew it would become a place I would like to see repeatedly.
+From the first time I visited Edinburgh, I knew it would become a place I would like to visit repeatedly.
 The Capital is bursting with life and features calm and tranquil green spaces.
 The skyline is beautiful wherever you look, and it’s so simple to understand why this city inspired many poets, artists and writers.

 Edinburgh is a fantastic city for adults and children to visit.
 Start with touring Edinburgh Castle.
 It is one of the oldest Castles in the UK and is believed to have been occupied since the Bronze Age.
 The Castle sits on top of an extinct volcano and is the biggest tourist attraction in Scotland.
 The panoramic views of the city from inside its walls are not to be missed!
 Then, take a Harry Potter tour, discover spooky dungeons or visit Camera Obscura for even more fun.